Vulintus/Vulintus_UF2_Bootloaders/README.md

 ### Requirements

+While the original Microsoft/Adafruit build instructions required Unix, these instructions have been adapted for use on Windows (note: _not_ Windows Subsystem for Linux, but actually on Windows).

-* `make` must be installed on your system
+* `make` must be installed on your system.
+  * `make` can be found at this link: https://gnuwin32.sourceforge.net/packages/make.htm
+  * Other ways to get `make` on Windows: https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows
 * `arm-none-eabi-gcc` in the path (the one coming with Yotta will do just fine).
-You can get the latest version from ARM: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
+  * You can get the latest version from ARM: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
 * `openocd` - you can use the one coming with Arduino (after your install the M0 board support)
 * `Python 3` must be installed on your system
+  * Note: Depending on your install, sometimes the executable is named "python3.exe", and sometimes it is named "python.exe".
+I have edited the makefile so that it expects an executable named "python.exe".
+If this is an issue, you can edit the makefile on your machine to use "python3.exe" instead.
+  * I personally use Miniconda as my Python installation: https://docs.conda.io/en/latest/miniconda.html

 Atmel Studio is not supported.